Hedge funds are cutting trading costs amid a decline in volumes and muted performance for the $2.1 trillion industry, a survey found.

 Hedge funds reported they are being more aggressive than other financial companies in reducing costs as just 20 percent of all firms said they would cut trading expenses this year.
 About 50 percent of survey respondents said they would spend the same amount in 2012 on trading and 30 percent plan to increase budgets, according to Greenwich Associates.

 Hedge funds are planning cost cuts at a time when traders leave banks due to decreased risk-taking by lenders and smaller bonuses.
 Banks that have capped cash bonuses include Barclays Plc, Deutsche Bank AG and Morgan Stanley.
-(MS)
+(MS:US)

 Moore, which manages $15 billion, cut as many as 15 investment jobs as it restructured one of its equity teams, said the people, who declined to be identified because the information is private.
 The New York-based firm had 208 employees involved in investment-advisory roles, including research, according to a March regulatory filing.